By: Anne Geggis

 The family also thanks President Trump, U.S. Rep. Ted Deutch, U.S. Sen. Bill Nelson, U.S. Sen. Marco Rubio, and Senator Bob Menendez, and their staff members, “who fought for Bob Levinson in every possible way.”

-U.S. Rep. Ted Deutch’s office issued a statement praising Levinson’s noble service for the country and his continued commitment.
+U.S. Rep. Ted Deutch’s office issued a statement praising Levinson’s noble service for the country and continued commitment.

 “We will never stop fighting to bring Bob home,” Deutch’s statement reads.
 “Sadly, that’s now a fight to bring him to his final resting place with his family. “